vekteo/ASRT_jsPsych/README.md

 <p>A simple, self-paced <strong>Alternating Serial Reaction Time (ASRT)</strong> task.</p>

-<p>The program choses randomly an 8-element sequence alternating sequence, and assigns a random subject ID.</p>

 <p>During the task, four circles are presented on the screen horizontally.
 From time to time, a target stimulus (a dog's head) appears in one of the four circles.
 The task of the user is to press the button corresponding to the target stimulus as fast and as accurately as he or she can.</p>

 <p>The task begins with three blocks of practice with random trials (85 stimuli in each block).
 After that, 20 blocks of ASRT follows.
 Each block contains 5 random stimuli at the beginning, and 10 repetitions of a randomly chosen 8-element sequence.</p>